jspteampaydock/demo-connector-paydock/docs/Overview.md

 ## Overview

 The Paydock Payment Connector allows seamless integration between your commercetools platform and Paydock, enhancing your payment management processes.
-This repository contains two primary modules:
+This repository contains three primary modules:

 ### Extension Module
 Acts as middleware to connect commercetools with Paydock.
 It triggers on payment creation and updates within commercetools to ensure efficient event handling by Paydock.